Repeat after me: “My time is valuable and only I can define it’s worth.”

 So are all the cash back sites and receipt apps worth it?
 The short answer is yes.
 The not so short and simple answer?
 It depends.

 To elaborate, It depends on the type of person you are.
-If you are one of those people who can’t pass up a good deal, then may be these apps may not be worth it for you.
+If you are one of those people who can’t pass up a good deal, then maybe these apps may not be worth it for you.
 Why?
 Because you’ll end up spending way more than you save on items you don’t even need because you’re afraid to miss out on sale.
 Saving $1-$2 isn’t exactly worth it if you just spent $10 on deodorant, chips, and frozen hamburgers you don’t want or need.
 However, if you are earning cash back on items you intended to purchase I say go full speed ahead towards the savings!
-I usually make a list of things I’m purchasing and then go through the apps and sites I use to see if there any cash back earnings.
+I usually make a list of things I’m purchasing and then go through the apps and sites I use to see if there are any cash back earnings.
 That way I stay on target with my budget and shopping list.
 Plus, apps like Shopkick don’t even require you make a purchase.
-You just need to walk in the store to earn points you can redeem for money!Are cash back apps really worth the time?
-Here's an honest review Click To Tweet
+You just need to walk in the store to earn points you can redeem for money![bctt tweet=”Are cash back apps really worth the time?
+Here’s an honest review” username=””]

 And of course, the matter of time is a question.
 Are all these gimmicks worth the time?
 I have to admit the person of the original comment up-top does have a point.
 You hardly make as much doing these odds and ends as you would a part-time job.
 However, these tricks are not meant to replace the income of a part-time job.
 They are merely used to supplement it.
 The money I earn from these gadgets go towards my student loans and my travels.
 I don’t rely on it to get by in life.
 If that is something you need, than getting a part-time job may be best for you.
 There really are far better ways to make money from home than relying solely on cash back deals.

 It’s also important to remember that worth isn’t always defined by the amount of money you earn in a specific amount of time.
 It can also be measured by enjoyment.
 Believe it or not, I really enjoy using Swagbucks, Upromise, Ibotta, etc. It’s nerdy but I get excited seeing how much money I can get back.
 I get all giggly and my body tingles.
-Had I not felt this way about them I probably wouldn’t recommend or use them as much.Worth isn't always defined by the amount of money you earn in a specific amount of time.
-Click To Tweet
+Had I not felt this way about them I probably wouldn’t recommend or use them as much.[bctt tweet=”Worth isn’t always defined by the amount of money you earn in a specific amount of time. ” username=””]

 So bottom line is these apps and such as worth it for me.
 Just a few days ago I earned the equivalent of $10 in cash back on Mypoints for a $258 hotel stay I purchased on Groupon.
 That’s $10 I never would have gotten if I hadn’t checked my beloved cash back friends first.

-And for your convenience here are a list of my favorite deal sites ranked in order in earning potential.
+And for your convenience here are a list of my favorite deal sites ranked in order of earning potential.

 Sign up for them now and see for yourself whether or not they are worth it!